linkdata/rap/README.md

 ## License

+OSS license TBD.

-The RAP specification is Copyright :copyright: 2015 Starcounter AB
+The RAP specification is Copyright :copyright: 2015-2017 Johan Lindh

-Questions can be directed to the author, [Johan Lindh](https://github.com/linkdata)
+Big thanks to Starcounter AB for allowing me to open-source this!